siv2r/nhcarrigan/README.md

 ## Projects

 All of my projects are available here on GitHub.
 You can view my top projects/contributions pinned below this introduction, or you can browse my repositories to see what I have done.
 Everything I build is open-source, and you are free to fork the repository and play with the code.
 If you discover a bug or think of a feature to add, feel free to submit issues or pull requests - they are always welcome!
+Please review our [contributing guidelines](CONTRIBUTING.md) and [Code of Conduct](CODE_OF_CONDUCT.md) first - and see the project's versions for information specific to that project!

 ## Tech Stack